minyao-huang/minyao-huang.github.io/_pages/about.md

 I am a first-year master's student from [Business School](https://bs.csu.edu.cn/), [Central South University](https://www.csu.edu.cn/index.htm).

-My research interests are in behavioral finance, risk management, and AI+finance."
+My research interests lie in behavioral finance, risk management, and AI+finance.

-If you have any academic problems or seeking any form of cooperation, please feel free to email me at hmy_2002@csu.edu.cn 😃
+Should you have any academic communications or be interested in forms of cooperation, please feel free to email me at hmy_2002@csu.edu.cn 😃

-Or you can contact me through [Wechat](../images/wechat.png).
+Alternatively, you can reach out to me via [Wechat](../images/wechat.png).

-I am looking for a Ph.D. position in relative area.
+I am currently looking for a Ph.D. position in relative area.